 Our material selection focusses on choosing the right fabrics to create the best product we can; product that lasts, is fit for purpose and has the least environmental impact possible.

 Natural fibres are the perfect material to use for next-to-skin products.
 They are incredibly versatile, providing softness and strength as well as being good insulators, breathable and sweat wicking.
-That’s why two thirds of our range is made out of them.
+They're also completely renewable, so the fibre can be replenished again and again.

 Linen is the natural fibre derived from the flax plant.
 It is thought to be one of the oldest textile fibres in the world, most notably used by the ancient Egyptians.
 Linen fabrics are durable, long-lasting and soften over time, ageing with you.
 It’s an incredibly comfortable fibre to wear next to your skin, with a cool, smooth touch and, like wool, linen regulates temperature, so it’s cool and breathable in summer and insulating in winter.